How to Stay Consistent With Meditation When You're Busy

 1. Start Small: Think “Micro-Meditations”

-• Take three conscious breaths while waiting for your coffee to brew.
+- Take three conscious breaths while waiting for your coffee to brew.
+Feel the warmth of the mug in your hands and listen to the sound of the machine.

-• Close your eyes and feel your feet on the floor before stepping out the door.
+- Close your eyes and feel your feet on the floor before stepping out the door.
+Notice the pressure of your heels and toes against the ground to ground yourself.

-These tiny pauses train your brain to return to the present—and they add up.
-Over time, they become anchors in your day.
+These tiny pauses train your brain to return to the present, and they add up.
+Over time, they become anchors in your day, preventing the cumulative buildup of stress that leads to burnout.

-Pro tip: Pair your micro-meditation with an existing habit (like brushing your teeth or waiting for the microwave).
-This “habit stacking” makes it stick.
+Pro tip: Pair your micro-meditation with an existing habit, like brushing your teeth or waiting for the microwave.
+This “habit stacking” method, popularized by behavioral psychology, links a new habit to an established one, making it much more likely to stick.

 2. Schedule It Like a Meeting (Because It Is)